-WHY IS HAND WASHING SO IMPORTANT DURING THE PANDEMIC
+WHY IS Touchless HANDWASHING SO IMPORTANT DURING THE PANDEMIC

 During the Coronavirus Disease 19 (COVID-19) pandemic, keeping hands clean is especially important to help prevent the virus from spreading.

-Regular handwashing is one of the best ways to remove germs, avoid getting sick, and prevent the spread of germs to others.
-Whether you are at home, at work, traveling, or out in the community, shopping malls, airports, and so on, find out how handwashing with soap and water can protect you and your family.
+Touchless handwashing is one of the best ways to remove germs, avoid getting sick, and prevent the spread of germs to others.
+Whether you are at home, at work, traveling, or out in the community, shopping malls, airports, and so on, find out how handwashing without touching can protect you and your family.

 Also, kids don’t always listen when parents tell them to wash their hands before eating, after using the bathroom, or when they come inside from playing.
 But it’s a message worth repeating — hand washing is by far the best way to keep kids from getting sick and prevent the spread of germs.